What is a Legal Presumption?

 Please be aware that because your vehicle does not meet the lemon law presumption, you may still have a valid lemon law claim and have rights!
 If your vehicle has had multiple repairs while under the manufacturer’s warranty, contact a lemon law attorney today.
 Given that the lemon law requires that the manufacturer pay your attorneys’ fees and costs, there is no reason to delay.

-If you have experienced problems with your vehicle, whether it is purchased or leased, new or used, and these problems occurred during the manufacturer’s warranty, call the experienced and aggressive Lemon Law Experts of Shainfeld & Anvar, PC for a confidential and FREE case evaluation today.
+If you have experienced problems with your vehicle, whether it is purchased or leased, new or used, and these problems occurred during the manufacturer’s warranty, call the experienced and aggressive Lemon Law Experts of Consumer Law Experts, PC for a case evaluation today.